Stephen pictured with his wife, Debbie.

 Stephen’s Visit and Mako Total Knee Replacement Surgery and Recovery with Dr. Gruber, Orthopedic Surgeon

-Upon the recommendation of his PCP, Stephen met with Dr. Gruber.
+Upon the recommendation of his primary care provider, Stephen met with Dr. Gruber.
 After a thorough exam, Dr. Gruber informed him that his knee had deteriorated due to arthritis and would require a Mako total knee replacement surgery.

 “My knee was worn out and wasn’t going to get any better unless something was done,” said Stephen.
 “It became very painful and difficult for me to walk around, let alone participate in the outdoor activities I enjoy.”